hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 | Timing: Generation 8.097 ms, Inlining 0.000 ms, Optimization 5.882 ms, Emission 44.183 ms, Total 58.162 ms                           |
 | Execution Time: 1150.066 ms                                                                                                          |

-Sure, this query is not complex, so, reading the query plan isn't than complicated once you get used to it.
+Sure, this query is not complex, so, reading the query plan isn't that complicated once you get used to it.

 But let's compare it to the visualization of the same thing: